AG 1092: Areaways

 Step 6: Maintaining your permit

 Long Term Use permits are renewed yearly.
-The yearly permit fees include the renewal fee and occupation fee (if applicable), see our Street Use Fee Schedule PDF on this page for more information.
+The yearly permit fee includes the renewal fee and occupation fee (if applicable), see our Street Use Fee Schedule PDF on this page for more information.
 If the use is in good standing, our permitting system will automatically renew the permit and invoice the permittee.

 You are expected to maintain the areaways according to your approved plan and permit, including complying with all permit conditions.
-We will conduct inspections to ensure the use remains as approved.
-In the event of damage occurring to the sidewalk above your areaway or the underlying support structure, you are responsible for promptly notifying us via sdotpermits@seattle.gov, procuring the required permits, and repairing the areaway and sidewalk in a timely manner.
+We will conduct periodic inspections to ensure the use remains as approved and that the areaway remains in good condition to support sidewalk and activities above.
+In the event your areaway requires repair, you are responsible for promptly notifying us via sdotpermits@seattle.gov, procuring the required permits, and repairing the areaway.
+If failure of the areaway results in sidewalk damage you are also responsible for repairing the sidewalk in a timely manner.

 Need to make changes?
 You can request a permit revision through our Seattle Services Portal.